Mental Health & Divorce in 2025: Coping Strategies, Emotional Recovery & Family Support

 ✔ Therapy (individual or group) provides tools for managing grief, anxiety, and identity loss.

 ✔ Divorce coaching and mediation can reduce emotional and financial strain.
 In Pennsylvania, many platforms now offer virtual co-parenting support and mediation, giving families access to resources without leaving home.
-Some Pennsylvania counties have even begun piloting court-approved virtual mediation programs, reducing travel stress for separated parents
+Some Pennsylvania counties have even begun piloting court-approved virtual mediation programs, reducing travel stress for separated parents.
+Counties like Montgomery, Dauphin, and Beaver have reported increased success rates with these virtual mediation options due to improved scheduling flexibility.

 🧘 2.
 Prioritize Self-Care